-Did you know tyres are rated according to the load they can carry and that they also have a speed rating?
-What’s more, it’s vital to get tyres with the correct load and speed rating.
+Tyres are a great deal more than the black round things most of us consider them to be.
+They are rated according to the load they can carry and they also have a speed rating or index.
+It’s vital to get tyres with the correct speed and load rating.

 This is the maximum speed your tyre is legally approved for.
-The tyre’s speed rating usually matches or slightly exceeds the manufacturer’s stated official top speed of your car.
+The tyre’s speed rating usually matches or slightly exceeds the manufacturer’s stated official top speed for your car.
 The difference between speed rating categories can be up to 6mph (10km/h).
-Speed ratings are calculated in kilometres per hour, hence the unusual increments in miles per hour.
+Speed ratings are calculated in kilometres per hour, hence the unusual increments when they’re translated to miles per hour.

 Q: 99mph